lizmat/App-Rak/README.md

 --find
 ------

 Flag.
-If specified with a true value, will **not** look at the contents of the selected paths, but instead consider the selected paths as lines in a virtual file.
+If specified, will **not** look at the contents of the selected paths, but instead consider the selected paths as lines in a virtual file.
+And as such will always only produce filenames.

 --find-all
 ----------

 Flag.
-If specified with a true value, will override any file or directory filter settings and include all possible files for inspection.
+If specified, will override any file or directory filter settings and include all possible files for inspection (basically setting both `--dir` and `--file` to `True`).

 --only-first[=N]
 ----------------

 Indicate the **overall** number of matches to show.
 If specified without a value, will default to **1**.
 Defaults to **1000** if a human is watching, otherwise defaults to returning all possible matches.
+Can be used to tweak search results, before letting it loose to get all possible results.

 --formula=[none]
 ----------------